GeotrekCE/Geotrek-admin/docs/import-data/minimal-initial-data.rst

     Indeed, if you import paths where there are existing paths, treks, POIs or trails linked topology might be impacted.

-Before import paths layer, it is important to prepare them.
+Before importing paths layer, it is important to prepare them.
 Paths must be:

 - valid geometry
 - simple geometry (no intersection)